Straightening warped LEGO plates, twisted frames and bent axles

 5. Check if the part straightened (remove the weight), if not, then put it back under the weight, up the temperature to 80℃ (175°F) and again wait a couple of minutes (5-10).
 Check for straightness again.

 6. If it still didn’t straighten, go in 2℃ (4°F) increments up to about 95℃-ish (200°F) max, each time waiting 2-3 minutes and checking for progress.
-If it still didn’t get straight, verify the printer bed temperature with an independent thermometer, it is likely off.
+If it still didn’t get straight, verify the printer bed temperature with an independent thermometer, it is most likely off.

 7. Once you see that the part got straightened, note the temperature setting – you will go directly to this temperature for subsequent parts to straighten.
 This temperature setting is valid for THIS printer only.